sudarsanamrithika/sudarsanamrithika/README.md

 ## Hi there 👋

 I'm a year-2 poly student, studying Information Technology at Ngee Ann Polytechnic.
 I am passionate in pursuing a career in full-stack development. and enjoy learning new technologies along the way.
+I'm a creative and hardworking individual who thrives on the pursuit of knowledge and am always seeking new challenges and opportunities to learn.
 Here are a few of the projects I have worked on!

 ### My projects:
 ***